Who should setup access in the ERP (Financial Application)?

 This is a summary of a talk I recently gave at the 2019 CSMFO conference in Palm Springs.

-The weakness of this process is the person or people in finance that have that administration/root privileges in the financial application can always setup accounts, change permissions, and delete logs.
-Essentially the account with administration privileges can perform any function within the financial application including covering up their actions.
+The weakness of this process is the person or people in finance that have that administration/root privileges in the financial application can always set up accounts, change permissions, and delete logs.
+Essentially the account with administrative privileges can perform any function within the financial application, including covering up their actions.
 There is no real separation of duties for financial functions within this scenario.
 Anyone with administrator privileges on the financial application will be a suspect in an investigation.

 Another process I often see is where a request is made to IT for an account to be added or a change in permission and then it is reviewed by the finance staff.
 This is good for the finance staff as it ensures separation of duties on the financial side.
 However, the weakness is that IT still has total control and no provision for someone to check to see if IT has made any changes.
 In theory, a malicious IT user could make changes to the vendors, create user accounts, or grant themselves access for any financial function.
 See process outline below.

 For the best solution we need to add oversight to the process.
 The best way to do it is to have a helpdesk request for any account creation or modification along with audit logging.
 An independent person, internal audit, or security, can review the audit logs to ensure that only the requested changes have been made and no other unknown changes are made.
 This sounds easy but can become challenging because IT can often delete or possibly alter logs.
 So controls need to be put in place to ensure the integrity and availability of the audit logs.

 One note about the audit logs.
 Logging needs to be done in the financial application, on the data base, on the operating system, and the virtual environment.
 Often IT can make changes that do not appear in the financial applications logs.